cisc437/stock-proxy-app/README.md

     sudo apt-get update

-to get the latest libraries.
+to get the latest libraries first.